PranavPM/Snippt/README.md

 ```
 visit the link and you are good to go!!!!

-Or this web app is deployed in the cloud already, can visit it through this link
+Or this web app is deployed in the cloud already, can visit it through the link mentioned above in the description.
-www.PranavPM.pythonanywhere.com